MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 :::image type="content" source="media/power-bi-personalize-visuals/power-bi-personalize-perspective-5.png" alt-text="Screenshot of the Tabular Editor right-click menu, highlighting Shown in perspectives.":::

 Repeat that process for each field you want to add to the perspective.
-You can’t add duplicate fields in a perspective, so adding any fields you already added to a perspective disables it.
+You can’t add duplicate fields in a perspective, so adding a field you already added to a perspective disables it.

 After you added all the fields you want, be sure to save your settings, both in Tabular Editor and then also in Power BI Desktop.